Coloman, King of Hungary: Family

 Coloman's first wife Felicia—who is incorrectly named Busilla in earlier historiography—was the daughter of Count Roger I of Sicily.
 There is scholarly uncertainty whether her mother was the count's first wife Judith of Évreux or his second wife Eremburga of Mortain.
 The marriage of Coloman and Felicia took place in the spring of 1097.
 She gave birth to at least three children.
 According to Font, the eldest child Sophia was born in or before 1100.
 In 1101 Sophia was followed by twin brothers Stephen and Ladislaus.
 Felicia's death preceded that of Ladislaus, who died in 1112.

-Coloman married his second wife Eufemia in the summer of 1112.
+Coloman married his second wife Eufemia of Kiev in the summer of 1112.
 Born in 1096 or 1097, she was at least 25 years younger than Coloman.
 She was the daughter of Vladimir II Monomakh, who was Prince of Pereyaslavl at the time of her marriage.
 After Coloman repudiated her on a charge of adultery, Eufemia fled to Kiev, where she gave birth to a son, Boris, who was never regarded as Coloman's son by his Hungarian relatives.

 The following family tree presents Coloman's ancestors and some of his relatives who are mentioned in the article.